 Case Study 1: IP Docket Management and a Las Vegas IP Law Firm

 A Las Vegas-based IP law firm contacted IP Docketer to manage its IP portfolio, which consists of over 3500 U.S. and international patent and trademark applications.
 After learning about their needs, our team used a web-based docketing platform to manage their whole IP portfolio at first.
 This included assisting them with a client contact list audit and tool updates for client data.
 The team helped the law firm manage internal deadlines and those set by the Patent and Trademark Office (PTO) and sent notifications to the IP attorneys before the deadlines occurred.

 As soon as the solution is set up, IP Docketers starts coordinating with the firm’s overseas partners to manage its foreign applications and sends frequent updates to keep the business informed of approaching deadlines.
 Our staff also proofreads patents, creates information disclosure statements (IDS) when necessary, and prepares client status reports regularly to maintain track of the clients of the law company.

 Case Study 2: IP Law Firm and IDS Management from Michigan

 In another instance, IP Docketers was hired to manage the IDS activities for an IP law practice with numerous IP portfolios in Michigan.
 Our team first developed a plan to handle IDS properly and lessen the IP workload based on the customer’s needs.
-Using an IDS management tool, the team then prepared IDS(s) with pertinent foreign patent and non-patent references.
+The team then prepared IDS(s) with pertinent foreign patent and non-patent references using an IDS management tool.
 Additionally, IP Docketers assisted the client in submitting the IDS(s) and distributing the reporting emails on time.
-To keep track of their IDS work, our team prepares and submits nearly 100 IDS(s) each month.
+To keep track of their IDS work, our team prepares and presents nearly 100 IDS(s) each month.

 Case Study 3: IP Docket Management by a US-based Robotic Process Automation Company